midlantica/LovelyBunchOfCoconuts/content/claims/justice_in_design.md

 ---
-title: "Justice in Design"
+title: 'Justice in Design'
-claim: "Justice in Design"
+claim: 'Justice in Design'
-translation: "Architecture that checks its privilege."
+translation: 'Architecture that checks its privilege.'
 ---

 ## "Justice in Design"